Cooperative Lawyering and Problem Solving Courts: Lawyers as Peacemakers – 6928

 This is a non-traditional seminar for students who are interested in exploring a manner of practicing law broader than the win/lose paradigm of the adversary system.
 The instructor is a Hennepin County judge with extensive experience in problem solving courts and with the benefits of collaborative law and restorative justice.

-The course will explore peacemaking opportunities for lawyers at several levels.
-Practicing lawyers engaged in several varieties of cooperative lawyering will make class presentations.
-In addition, because effective peacemaking requires personal awareness and self-control, the course will provide an introduction to mindfulness, a fundamental tool for peace of mind, as well as instruction in basic skills in peaceful communication.
-The course will examine how some of the lessons about peacemaking apply to political and religious conflict.
-The early class sessions will introduce students to some of the developments in neuroscience and evolutionary psychology that help explain the dynamics of human conflict.
+This seminar will explore peacemaking opportunities for lawyers at several levels.
+Practicing lawyers engaged in different varieties of cooperative lawyering will make guest presentations.
+Effective peacemaking requires personal awareness and self-control, and so the course will introduce students to mindfulness, a fundamental tool for peace of mind, as well as basic skills in peaceful communication.
+We will examine the recent developments in neuroscience and evolutionary psychology that help explain the dynamics of human conflict.
+Finally, we will look at how the lessons about peacemaking apply to political and religious conflict.
+As a case study in political conflict, we will use the Brett Kavanaugh hearings.